 For these reasons, a global policy must be adopted:

-PRIM'X's encryption products are ALL-EMBRACING, SIMPLE and TRANSPARENT, AUTOMATIC and SECURITY POLICY-DRIVEN.
+Encryption must be ALL-EMBRACING, SIMPLE and TRANSPARENT, AUTOMATIC and SECURITY POLICY-DRIVEN.

 When thousands of users - often on the move - are involved, and dozens of terabytes at stake, security cannot merely be left to the discretion of users and must not be limited to simply protecting against the outside world.